Gene Kelly: 1958–1996: After MGM

+In 1993, Kelly was hired by Madonna and her brother Christopher Ciccone to do the choreography for part of Madonna's The Girlie Show tour, but he was quickly dismissed due to the very different visions that Kelly and the Ciccones had about the performers he was to direct and their dancing abilities.

 Working methods and influence on filmed dance

 When he began his collaborative film work, he was influenced by Robert Alton and John Murray Anderson, striving to create moods and character insight with his dances.
 He choreographed his own movement, along with that of the ensemble, with the assistance of Jeanne Coyne, Stanley Donen, Carol Haney, and Alex Romero.
 He experimented with lighting, camera techniques, and special effects to achieve true integration of dance with film, and was one of the first to use split screens, double images, and live action with animation, and is credited as the person who made the ballet form commercially acceptable to film audiences.

 A clear progression was evident in his development, from an early concentration on tap and musical comedy style to greater complexity using ballet and modern dance forms.
 Kelly himself refused to categorize his style: "I don't have a name for my style of dancing ...
 It's certainly hybrid ...
 I've borrowed from the modern dance, from the classical, and certainly from the American folk dance—tap-dancing, jitterbugging ...
 But I have tried to develop a style which is indigenous to the environment in which I was reared."
 He especially acknowledged the influence of George M. Cohan: "I have a lot of Cohan in me.
 It's an Irish quality, a jaw-jutting, up-on-the-toes cockiness—which is a good quality for a male dancer to have."

-He was also heavily influenced by an African-American dancer, Robert Dotson, whom he saw perform at Loew's Penn Theatre around 1929.
+He was heavily influenced by an African-American dancer, Robert Dotson, whom he saw perform at Loew's Penn Theatre around 1929.
 He was briefly taught by Frank Harrington, an African-American tap specialist from New York.
 However, his main interest was in ballet, which he studied under Kotchetovsky in the early 1930s.
 Biographer Clive Hirschhorn writes: "As a child, he used to run for miles through parks and streets and woods—anywhere, just as long as he could feel the wind against his body and through his hair.
 Ballet gave him the same feeling of exhilaration, and in 1933, he was convinced it was the most satisfying form of self-expression."

-He also studied Spanish dancing under Angel Cansino, Rita Hayworth's uncle.
+He studied Spanish dancing under Angel Cansino, Rita Hayworth's uncle.
 Generally speaking, he tended to use tap and other popular dance idioms to express joy and exuberance—as in the title song for Singin' in the Rain or "I Got Rhythm" in An American in Paris, whereas pensive or romantic feelings were more often expressed via ballet or modern dance, as in "Heather on the Hill" from Brigadoon or "Our Love Is Here to Stay" from An American in Paris.